51Degrees/specifications/device-detection-specification/part3/automated-testing.md

 ## Examples

-Testing of examples is strongly recommended, at least to assess whether they compile and can be run.
+Testing of examples is strongly RECOMMENDED, at least to assess whether they compile and can be run.
 It's usually not practical to assess the correctness of any output from tests of examples.